AlvaroCorrales/AlvaroCorrales.github.io/index.md

 ---

 <!-- Clear Value Proposition -->
-# Tailored Data Science Solutions for Rapid MVPs and PoCs
+# Rapid prototyping of Data Science and AI solutions

 - _Do you think you could use your business data more effectively?_ 📈
 - _Do you want to explore how AI can benefit your business?_ 🤖